fondlez/familyledger/README.rst

 The bad news is that the Release executables, as unknown executables, can never be fully trusted and there is an entire industry around attempts at such verification.
 The best I can do for those specific Release executables is:

 * you can upload the executables to `VirusTotal <https://www.virustotal.com>`_ to check for any glaring issues.
 Note. complaints about signing certificates obviously do not affect functionality because I am the one who is publishing the code and I provide checksums.
-* offer checksum files so that they cannot be impersonated which you use together with a third-party checksum utility, e.g. 7-Zip's right-click file "CRC SHA" context menu or `Nirsoft's HashMyFiles <https://www.nirsoft.net/utils/hash_my_files.html>`_.
+* offer checksum files so that they cannot be impersonated which you use together with a third-party checksum utility, e.g. 7-Zip's right-click file "CRC SHA" context menu or `Nirsoft's HashMyFiles <https://www.nirsoft.net/utils/hash_my_files.html>`_ or the very fast command line `Microsoft File Checksum Integrity Verifier (FCIV) <https://support.microsoft.com/en-us/help/841290/availability-and-description-of-the-file-checksum-integrity-verifier-u>`_.

 If you have any other questions or feedback, please feel free to contact me.